 To do so you’ll need an omnichannel approach to marketing meaning that you’ll need to strike from different angles to let your message sink in.
 If you use social media, focus on just one or two sites where your clients are most likely to be found rather than trying to be on all social sites.

 Consistency is key for a successful social media strategy.
-You’ll need to communicate with your audience through out the week, if not everyday, depending on the channel.
-Consider an editorial calendar to map our your post and topics week by week.
+You’ll need to communicate with your audience throughout the week, if not every day, depending on the channel.
+Consider an editorial calendar to map out your post and topics week by week.

 Establish your expertise

-Another way that is a very cost effective way to increase your Brand Awareness is to become an expert in your field.
-Share your vast knowledge of you industry.
-Contribute guest post on blogs that target your audience, host webinars, post how to videos on Youtube.
+Another way that is a very cost-effective way to increase your Brand Awareness is to become an expert in your field.
+Share your vast knowledge of your industry.
+Contribute guest posts on blogs that target your audience, host webinars, speak on podcasts, post-how-to videos on Youtube.
 Most of the investment here will be your time.

 Create a conversation

-The days of talking to you clients face to face have reduced.
+The days of talking to your clients face to face have reduced.
 Before a consumer even decides on a company they do a whole lot of research.
 Today, you need to engage in dialogue to capture people’s attention and get them to engage with your brand.
-That mean you need to listen to your audience, weather it’s a comment on your Facebook or a not-so-great review, act accordingly.
+That means you need to listen to your audience, whether it’s a comment on your Facebook or a not-so-great review, act accordingly.
 Converse with them.

 The great thing about feedback is that it is your chance to pivot and turn things around.
-These types of conversations might not be ideal to you but it is your chance to let that client know, you have heard them and you intend to improve.
-This show the human side of your brand that people can connect with.
+These types of conversations might not be ideal for you but it is your chance to let that client know, you have heard them and you intend to improve.
+This shows the human side of your brand that people can connect with.

 Deliver the solutions your clients want, not what you think they want